Adron/adron.github.io/_working/contents/articles/drone-io/index.md

 There were the running instances.
 I clicked on the link for the UI on the server and immediately it served up my request.

 ![Welcome Drone!](welcome_drone.png)

+At this point I'm ready to get going on some builds.
+More on that in a coming article, for now I'm gonna go enjoy good talk on machine learning and a beer with the [#SEASCALE](https://twitter.com/search?q=%23seascale) crew.
+Cheers!